 NOTE: Figures from 2007 through mid-2009 provided by NATO-ISAF and differ from those published in a January 2009 report released by the U.S. Department of Defense.
 This report estimated 332 ANA fatalities and 692 ANP fatalities for 2007, with 2008 figures shown only through October 2008.
 Graphical numbers for the second half of 2009 are estimated based on information from several sources.
+2010 numbers are through August.

-FIGURE 1.25 Estimated Monthly Violent Civilian Deaths in Afghanistan, 2007 to Present26
+FIGURE 1.28 Estimated Monthly Violent Civilian Deaths in Afghanistan, 2007 to Present29